ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

    pre-commit install

-Pre-commit hooks are used by to inspect the code that is about to be committed.
+Pre-commit hooks are used to inspect the code that is about to be committed.
 The commit will be aborted if files are changed or if any issues are found that cannot be fixed automatically.
 Some issues cannot be fixed (easily), so to bypass the check, run